GSA/search-gov-website/_posts/2017-05-02-domains-advanced.md

 * [Is that PDF Searchable?](https://blogs.adobe.com/acrolaw/2007/02/is_that_pdf_sea/){% external_link %} (blog post)
 * [How to Create Searchable PDF File](https://acrobatusers.com/tutorials/how-to-create-a-searchable-pdf-file){% external_link %} (video)

 ***Troubleshooting tip:*** Are you seeing an error message in the crawled URLs report that says your page is taking too long to load?
-Use [Pingdom Tools Full Page Test](https://tools.pingdom.com/fpt/){% external_link %} to test the load time of your page, analyze it, and find the bottlenecks.
+Use [Google's PageSpeed Tools](https://developers.google.com/speed){% external_link %} to test the load time of your page, analyze it, and find the bottlenecks.

 ***Did you know?*** To help the public find your web pages when they search on Bing.com, we notify Bing about any URLs you add.
 While this helps with search engine optimization (SEO), it is not a cure-all.
 You should also register for and use commercial search engines' webmaster tools.